 Every extra dollar you’ve been throwing towards debt has been a message to your brain that THIS is your priority.
 As you go, it gets easier to avoid temptation.
 Keep driving past the coffee shop and make a cup at home, fix the leaky faucet instead of renovating your kitchen, etc.

 But keeping your laser focus doesn’t mean depriving your loved ones of gifts.
 Instead, get creative and consider giving them a heartfelt holiday gift.

 Alternatives to Expensive Presents

 Your family is in the same boat as you are.
 Spending Christmas in debt can be a bummer if you don’t plan it correctly.
-While most parents avoid conversations about money with their children, it’s rarely because children can’t understand what’s happening.
+While most parents avoid conversations about money with their children, it’s rare because children can’t understand what’s happening.
 Leading up to the holidays (or anytime), you can start framing your conversations about your process of paying off debt.

 Turn your situation into a valuable learning tool for your children.
 When it comes time for presents, find activities and games you can participate in rather than filling their rooms with more clutter.
 Yes, they might be upset they didn’t get that new iPad, but you didn’t grow up with one and you turned out just fine.